mobxjs/mobx-state-tree/README.md

 TODO: slides / reactive conf talk

-Unlike MobX itself, mobx-state-tree is quite opionated on how you structure your data.
+Unlike MobX itself, mobx-state-tree is quite opinionated on how you structure your data.
 This makes it possible to solve many problems generically and out of the box, like:

 * (De-) serialization